 Intent-Based Multi-Chain Execution

 The Ethereum Improvement Proposal (EIP) 7683 introduces a framework for "Intents", allowing users to specify desired outcomes without managing the complexities of transaction execution.
-By integrating this with SOCKET Protocol, we can create an intent-based multi-chain system that utilizes an AppGateway smart contract as an orchestrator to facilitate and verify transactions across multiple blockchains.
+By integrating this with SOCKET Protocol, we can create an intent-based chain-abstracted system that utilizes an AppGateway smart contract as an orchestrator to facilitate and verify transactions across multiple blockchains.

 Architectureβ